sphinx-doc/sphinx/doc/domains.rst

 .. directive:: .. js:function:: name(signature)

-   Describe a JavaScript function.
+   Describe a JavaScript function, method or constructor.
 If you want to document optional arguments use square brackets as :ref:`documented <signatures>` for Python signatures.

 .. directive:: .. js:data:: name